ddsky/spoonacular-api-clients/ruby/docs/DefaultApi.md

 ## visualize_equipment

-> String visualize_equipment(ingredient_list, servings, opts)
+> String visualize_equipment(instructions, opts)

 Visualize Equipment

 Visualize the equipment used to make a recipe.
+You can play around with that endpoint!

 ### Example